soraiathegirleffect/Born2BeRootGUIDE42lisboa/README.md

 *Connecting to SSH

-1 - check the IP address by typing     hostname -I    -  will show you up-address
+1 - check the IP address by typing     hostname -I    -  will show you IP-address

-2 - ssh <username>@<ip-address> -p 4242
+2 - ssh username@ip-address -p 4242

 3 - exit VM, on debian select Settings   Click Network then Adapter 1 then Advanced and then click on Port Forwarding then SELECT BRIDGE